jakebrokaw/jakebrokaw.github.io/_posts/2016-12-23-new-jekyll-site.md

 Save that file and commit your changes/push up to your master.

+This next part was a little tricky for me as most posts about this are specific to domain providers.
+And, unfortunately, this post will be no different as my domain is parked at <a href="hover.com" target="_blank">Hover.com</a> --- so the rest of these steps will be specific to Hover.

-Next, log in to your Hover account.
+Log in to your Hover account.
 Click on the domain you want to be attached to your new GitHub Pages site.
 In the "Domain Details" tab, make sure the Nameservers are set to Hover's nameservers:

 {% highlight ruby %}
 ns1.hover.com | ns2.hover.com